ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/configuration/licensing/licensing-overview.markdown

 {PANEL: Activating Your License}

-Because licenses are activated and updated automatically by default, the following sections are only relevant if you changed the license configurations in the server's [settings.json](../../../server/configuration/configuration-options#json).
+Because licenses are activated and updated automatically by default, the following sections are only relevant if you changed the license configurations in the server's [settings.json](../../../server/configuration/configuration-options#json) or if your server is running offline.

 To activate your license, you must either embed the code directly into the settings.json, or provide a path to the license code as a .json file.